guildai/guildai/guild/tests/uat/dvc.md

         url = s3://guild-pub/dvc-store
     <exit 0>

-A DvC dependency can always be pulled by setting 'always-pull' to true in the Guild file.
+A DvC dependency can always be pulled by setting `always-pull` to true in the Guild file.
 The operation `hello-dvc-dep-always-pull` illustrates this.

-The project contains a modified version of 'hello.in'.
+Note that the project contains a modified version of 'hello.in'.

     >>> cat("hello.in")
     Project